BradleyEdelman/EdgeTrain/README.md

 You can contribute by:
 - Reporting bugs or requesting features: [GitHub Issues](https://github.com/BradleyEdelman/edgetrain/issues)

-## Reporting bugs or requesting features.
-Improving the documentation.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.